 Until we’d read this recipe, those of us who are bereft of an ice cream maker had always resorted to pouting when we read ice cream recipes.
 But thanks to author Elsa Petersen-Schepelern, we can do otherwise.
 Just freeze the ice cream mixture in a stainless-steel bowl until it’s partially frozen, then blend it in a food processor or beat the mixture with a fork until it’s smooth.
-Refreeze.
+And then refreeze.
 The more times you repeat the freezing and processing, the smoother the resulting mixture.
 (Yes, we tried this.
 Repeatedly.
 And yes, it actually works.
-(Depending on the temperature of your freezer, it may be a little more like a milkshake in terms of texture, but nonetheless life-changing—or at least emancipating—in terms of taste.)
+(Depending on the temperature of your freezer, it may be a little more like a milkshake in terms of texture, but nonetheless life-changing—or at least immensely satiating—in terms of taste.)
 No ice cream maker?
 No problem.

 Rich Vanilla Ice Cream